JonathanWThom/meminders/README.md

 There's a nice little [GitHub Actions workflow](https://github.com/JonathanWThom/meminders/blob/main/.github/workflows/go.yml) set up that you could use to put this thing on a server, if you were to fork the repo.
 You'd probably want to sub out any reference to `jonathanwthom` for your own username.

+One fun use case is to create a client for Meminders using Siri Shortcuts; this is what I've done, but there are probably other ways to make it useful.

+### Contributing

+I welcome any and all issues and PRs.
+The next priority for this project is to support more actions on saved reminders via API.

 ### License

 MIT